The Settlers: Origins and early successes (1991-1996)

 The original Settlers game was conceived, designed, and programmed by Blue Byte's Volker Wertich, who was inspired by titles such as Little Computer People, Populous and SimCity.
 Originally, he intended the game to be similar to existing god games, with early development working to that end.
 However, after almost a year of work, he scrapped his initial concept entirely and began work on creating a game which could simulate a complex economic system and which would feature gameplay built around a simulation of real-world supply and demand.
 The major innovation he introduced in The Settlers was how the game handled raw materials.
-In most other titles at the time, raw materials were made available without the player having to do much in the way of producing them.
+In most other titles at the time, raw materials were made available without the player having to do much to produce them.
 In The Settlers, the player would be responsible for the raw materials upon which the economic system was built by way of constructing and maintaining each link in the chain-of-production.

 Designing a game which could handle such complexity proved far from simple, requiring over two years of development and programming, with much of this time spent "teaching the computer the basic facets of running an economic system."
 Wertich worked on the programming of the game for a year, writing 70,000 lines of raw code, before any work began on the graphics.
 His biggest challenge was getting the computer to understand and accurately simulate supply and demand, which, once the necessary buildings have been constructed, is handled almost entirely outside the privy of the player.
 The game's project manager Stefan Piasecki explained:

 The Settlers was released in 1993 and became a surprise hit, selling far more units than Blue Byte had anticipated.
 With this in mind, they began developing The Settlers II.
 Wertich would not be involved, explaining, "after two years programming The Settlers, I didn't really want to see those little men for a while".
 For the sequel, Blue Byte decided to leave the gameplay relatively unchanged from the original, although they did implement a more strategic battle system, whereby players can send out scouts and utilise a stationary offensive weapon.
 Most of the changes were aesthetic, including graphical enhancements such as more on-screen movement and more animations for the settlers themselves.
 They also introduced aesthetic differentiation between the distinct races.
 Additionally, unlike in the first game, there is a story-driven single-player campaign.
 When developing this single-player story, the team initially took the concept too far, designing maps which placed tight limits on what the player could and couldn't do, and featured scripted events which would happen at certain predesignated time.
 They realised, however, that this went too much against the principles of the game mechanics established in the first game, betraying the tone and style of the original.
 Upon this realisation, they changed the map designs accordingly.